 gen tapes.
 Since trading means free, legal exchange of fan-made concert

 tapes, radio or TV broadcasts and material that was never - and will

 never be - officially released, I am glad to may offer something for

 the others.
-Due to these facts, I am always very interested of getting
+Due to these facts, I am always very interested in getting

 something I do not have yet.
-All the titles are listed chronogically.
+All the titles are listed chronologically.

 2. I use EAC (Exact Audio Copy) in Secure Mode (read/write offsets

 corrected) to extract WAV files onto my hard drive and then burn using